Nonparametric inference on L\'evy measures of compound Poisson-driven Ornstein-Uhlenbeck processes under macroscopic

 In our case, the ill-posedness is induced by the decay of the characteristic function of the stationary distribution $\pi$ of the L\'evy-driven OU (\ref{OU}).
-In this sense the problem in this paper is a (nonlinear) inverse problem. \cite{Tr14} investigates conditions that a self-decomposable distribution is \textit{nearly} ordinary smooth, that is, the characteristic function of the self-decomposable distribution decays polynomially at infinity up to a logarithmic factor. \cite{Tr14b} applies those results to nonparametric calibration of self-decomposable L\'evy models of option prices.
-As a refinement of a result in \cite{Tr14}, we will show that the characteristic function of a self-decomposable distribution is regularly varying at infinity with some index $\alpha > 0$.
-This enables us to derive asymptotic distributions of the spectral estimator proposed in this paper.
+In this sense, the problem in this study is a (nonlinear) inverse problem. \cite{Tr14} investigates conditions wherein a self-decomposable distribution is \textit{nearly} ordinary smooth, that is, the characteristic function of the self-decomposable distribution decays polynomially at infinity up to a logarithmic factor. \cite{Tr14b} applies those results to the nonparametric calibration of self-decomposable L\'evy option pricing models.
+Refining the result for a special case in \cite{Tr14}, we will show that the characteristic function of a self-decomposable distribution is regularly varying at infinity with some index $\alpha > 0$.
+This enables us to derive asymptotic distributions of the spectral estimator proposed in this study.